CrayLabs/SmartSim/doc/launchers.rst

 PBSPro
 ======

-Like, the Slurm launcher the PBSPro launcher works directly with the PBSPro scheduler to launch, query, monitor and stop applications.
+Like the Slurm launcher, the PBSPro launcher works directly with the PBSPro scheduler to launch, query, monitor and stop applications.

-The amount of communication between Smartsim and PBSPro can tuned for specific guidelines of different sites by setting the value for ``jm_interval`` in the SmartSim configuration file.
+The amount of communication between SmartSim and PBSPro can be tuned for specific guidelines of different sites by setting the value for ``jm_interval`` in the SmartSim configuration file.

-To use the PBSpro launcher, specify at ``Experiment`` intialization:
+To use the PBSpro launcher, specify at ``Experiment`` initialization:

 .. code-block:: python